Writing Professional Emails

 Engineers and scientists use e-mails to make requests, to answer questions, and to give announcements.
 E-mails are read quickly.
 For that reason, get to the point in the first paragraph--the first sentence, if possible.
 In other words, state what you want up front.
 Be careful about e-mails that make complaints, which are usually better handled in person.

 In e-mails, keep the sentence lengths and paragraph lengths relatively short.
 Sentences should average fewer than twenty words, and paragraphs should average fewer than seven lines.
-In the format suggested here, you should single space your e-mails, skip a line between paragraphs, and use a typeface that is easily read on a computer.
+In this format, which arises from a combination of professional formats, you should single space the text, skip a line between paragraphs, and use a typeface that is easily read on a computer.
 If possible, keep the total e-mail length to a length that can be viewed entirely on the screen.

 With e-mails, send copies to anyone whose name you mention in the e-mail or who would be directly affected by the e-mail.
 Also, be sure to mention explicitly any attachments.
 Finally, remember that final paragraphs of e-mails generally tell readers what you want them to do or what you will do for them.